Freiburg Vision Test ‘FrACT’

 1. Export to clipboard after each run

 This is controlled via Settings▸︎General by way of the Results→clipboard setting.
 If enabled, a dialog pops up at the end of run, prompting you to switch to a spreadsheet for pasting.
-[By using silently, this copying is automated, but then it’s more likely that one forgets to paste the results.]
+[By using silently, this copying is automated, but then one’s more likely to forget pasting the results.]

 If this option is not used, a button Export→Clipboard (on the right, below About) appears after each run with obvious purpose.
 The button won’t mind if you simply ignore it.